vippsas/vipps-check-in-api/vipps-check-in-api.md

 <!-- START_METADATA
 ---
-title: API guide
+title: Check-in API guide
+sidebar_label: API guide
 sidebar_position: 30
+description: Find technical details about integrating with the Check-in API.
+pagination_prev: Null
+pagination_next: Null
 ---
 END_METADATA -->

-# Vipps Check-in API
+# Check-in API

 The Check-in API is an interface to use in the Point Of Sale (POS) context for communicating with the customers while they are waiting for a process to be completed.